Unacoli/so_long/README.md

 # Usage

-The game have two versions.
+The game has two versions.

 - *Vanilla version*
-  - Compile with `make`.
+  - Compile with `make`
   - Execute `./so_long` with a `.ber` map as an argument : \
     `./so_long maps/map1.ber` \
     `./so_long maps/map2.ber`